iPortalTeam/ImmersivePortalsMod/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 * Only the latest version is being supported.
 If you are using an outdated version, upgrade to the latest version.
-* If you find an issue, check whether this issue happens with only this mod.
-If not, check which mod it's incompatible with.
-And include that mod's link in the issue.
+* Provide instructions for how to reproduce the issue.
-* The Forge version is not being supported.
-If you find an issue of the Forge version, check whether the same issue exists for the Fabric version.
-Forge-version-specific issues belong to  https://github.com/qouteall/ImmersivePortalsModForForge/issues
+* Forge version issues belong to  https://github.com/qouteall/ImmersivePortalsModForForge/issues
+* If it's a mod compatibility issue, post that mod's link and open another issue on that mod